billahdotdev/BillahDotDev/README.md

 You can Fill up the ![Order Form](https://www.google.com)

-Send a WhatsApp/telegram/Viber message with the following information:
+Send a WhatsApp/messenger/Viber message with the following information:
-- Product name and Code(s) or Screenshot(s)
+- Product name and Code(s)
+-  Product Screenshot(s)
 - Quantity
 - Shipping address
+- Contact Details

 💸 We'll respond to confirm your order and provide payment instructions.

-Or visit our online shop [garmentik](www.garmentik.com).
+Or You can buy directly from [garmentik](www.garmentik.com).

 Happy shopping! 🎁
 </details>